 Missing values are treated as equal to other missing values.
 For doubles and

-are equal to other NaN
+complexes, NaN are equal to other NaN, but not to NA.

 Dependencies